AdrienTorris/awesome-blazor/README.md

 * [Head Element Helper](https://github.com/jsakamoto/Toolbelt.Blazor.HeadElement) - `<Title>` and `<Meta>` components for changing the document titile and meta elements, with server-side prerendering support for SEO/OGP. ([Demo](https://demo-blazor-headelement.azurewebsites.net/)).
 * [Localized Data Annotations Validator](https://github.com/jsakamoto/Toolbelt.Blazor.LocalizedDataAnnotationsValidator/) - The data annotations validator for Blazor to localize validation error messages. ([Demo](https://demo-blazor-localized-data-annotations-validator.azurewebsites.net/)).
 * [BlazorWebFormsComponents](https://github.com/FritzAndFriends/BlazorWebFormsComponents) - A collection of Blazor components that emulate the web forms components of the same name.
+* [BlazorSize](https://github.com/EdCharbeneau/BlazorSize) - BlazorSize is a JavaScript interop library for Blazor that is used to detect the Broswer's current size, change in size, and test media queries.

 ### Tools & Utilities
 *Libraries and extensions for state management, cookies, local storage and other specific tools.*